VATSALVARSHNEY108/B.O.I.-MARK-2/docs/CHATBOT_INTEGRATION_GUIDE.md

 ### Simple Chat Example
 ```
 You: What's the weather like in programming?
-VATSAL: Programming has its own kind of weather!
+BOI: Programming has its own kind of weather!
 Sometimes it's sunny
 (code works perfectly), sometimes cloudy (bugs appear), and sometimes
 there's a storm (debugging session).
 But that's what makes it interesting!
 How can I help you with programming today?
 ```

-### VATSAL AI Example
+### BOI (Barely Obeys Instructions) Example
 ```
 You: I'm learning Python.
 Can you help?
-VATSAL: Absolutely!
+BOI: Absolutely!
 I'd be happy to help you learn Python.
 Python is a
 great language for beginners.
 What would you like to start with?
 Basics
 like variables and loops, or do you have a specific project in mind?

 [Later in the conversation...]
 You: What were we talking about?
-VATSAL: We were discussing Python!
+BOI: We were discussing Python!
 You mentioned you're learning it,
 and I asked if you wanted to start with basics or had a specific project
 in mind.
 Where would you like to begin?
 ```

-### VATSAL Assistant Example
+### BOI Assistant Example
 ```
 You: Hello
-VATSAL: Good afternoon, Sir.
+BOI: Good afternoon, Sir.
 All systems are operational and ready for
 your commands.
 How may I be of assistance today?

 You: What can you do?
-VATSAL: Certainly, Sir.
+BOI: Certainly, Sir.
 I'm at your disposal for a wide range of tasks -
 from desktop automation and code generation to system monitoring and
 productivity assistance.
 Would you like me to elaborate on any specific
 capability, or shall we proceed with a particular task?